Firoz Cachalia: Academic career

 Following his time in provincial government, Cachalia subsequently became a professor at the Wits University School of Law.
 In July 2012, President Jacob Zuma appointed him to a three-year term as non-executive director on the board of the South African Reserve Bank.
 In September 2022, Cachalia began a three-year term as chairperson of the National Anti-Corruption Advisory Council, a body newly created by Zuma's successor, President Cyril Ramaphosa, to prevent and eradicate corruption and state capture, including by guiding the government's response to the findings of the Zondo Commission.
 He also served until December 2022 as a member of the National Executive Committee of his political party, the ANC; he was co-opted onto the body in October 2019.

 Civil society appointments

 Cachalia has served in various positions in civil society organisations.
 He is chairperson of the Trust of former president Kgalema Motlanthe.
 He served on the board of the Ahmed Kathrada Foundation and the board of Corruption Watch from 2018 to 2023.

-Concerns have been expressed about some of his associates at these civil society organisations.
+A blogger criticised his associations at these civil society organisations.
 Cachalia's fellow trustee at the Kgalema Motlanthe Foundation, Maurizio Mariano, was named as a potential witness to an attempt to solicit a bribe by convicted advocate Seth Nthai.
 However, days before Cachalia was appointed police minister the State settled with Nthai meaning that the allegation against Mariano was never tested.

 One of Cachalia's fellow board members at Corruption Watch during his tenure, Thabi Leoka, was later exposed to have lied about her qualifications.
 Cachalia has never commented on the matter.